saezlab/liana/README.md

 - NATMI*
 - Connectome*
 - SingleCellSignalR* (SCA)
-- iTALK*
+- iTALK (logfc)*

-*These methods were re-implemented in LIANA in order to enable them to work with multimeric complexes and to simplify their calls.
+*These scoring systems from these methods were re-implemented in LIANA in order to enable them to work with multimeric complexes, simplify their calls, and reduce the incosistencies and reduncancies when calling the original pipelines.
 If you wish to run the original tools please see [LIANA++](https://saezlab.github.io/liana/articles/liana_devel.html).

 ## Resources